josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 ## Step 3: Present the solution

-- Determine which table will be paired with your table before Step 3 begins.
+- Determine which groups will be paired together before Step 3 begins.

-- For the first round, assign one table as the Microsoft team and the other table as the customer.
+- For the first round, assign one group as the presenting team and the other as the customer.

-- Have the Microsoft team present their solution to the customer team.
+- Have the presenting team present their solution to the customer team.

-  - Have the customer team provide one objection for the Microsoft team to respond to.
+  - Have the customer team provide one objection for the presenting team to respond to.

-  - The presentation, objections, and feedback should be no longer than 15 minutes.
+  - The presentation, objections, and feedback should take no longer than 15 minutes.

   - If needed, the trainer may also provide feedback.

 ## Wrap-up

-Directions: Tables reconvene with the larger group to hear the facilitator/SME share the case study's preferred solution.
+- Have participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

 ## Preferred target audience